davidhalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 There is massive genomic instability and cell death!
 ```

 This is what happend when I left it alone for a little while with a telomerase_bp_added_per_division = 6*767.
 It got up to division number 18,601!
+That's what people mean when they talk about cancer "immortality."

 ```sh
 It is division # 18601